venom-blockchain/awesome-venom/readme.md

 - [VenomScan](https://venomscan.com/) - Venom Blockchain Explorer.
 - [VenomFaucet](https://faucet.venom.foundation/) - Faucet for Venom Blockchain testnet and mainnet networks.
 - [VenomPools](https://venompools.com/) - DApp that can helps you with Staking on Venom Network.
-- [TON Tools](https://ever.bytie.moe/executor) - Set of tools to interact with Venom smart contracts from browser.
+- [Venom Tools](https://tools.venom.rs/) - Set of tools to interact with Venom smart contracts from browser.

 ## Official